stievenk/phpframework-koyabu/README.md

 ?>
 ```

-Dropbox Save, don't forget to setup your Dropbox secret key & token at $config['dropbox'], you see can see example
+Dropbox Save, don't forget to setup your Dropbox secret key & token at $config['dropbox'], see example
 config.sample.php
 ```
 $API = new Koyabu($config);